Building Coaching Competency

 Learners will:

-• Practice effective strategies to create a collaborative, strengths-based culture to support their staff.
+• Practice strategies that create a collaborative, strengths-based culture to support their staff.

-• Integrate coaching strategies into supervision to build confidence, boost morale and encourage critical thinking skills among staff members.
+• Discover how integrating coaching strategies into supervision builds confidence, boosts morale, and encourages critical thinking skills among staff members.

 Course Prerequisites